gh0stEdit: Exploiting Layer-Based Access Vulnerability Within Docker Container Images: Automated and Dynamic Attacks

 We recorded this attack in its entirety and made the video available via our GitHub repository \url{https://github.com/amills157/gh0stEdit}, along with the full scan results from the attack examples detailed above.

-\subsection{Automated and Dynamic Attacks}
+\section{Automated and Dynamic Attacks}

-Attack cases 1 and 2 breakdown the vulnerability, attack method and subsequent scanning methodologies in detail to provide reproducibility and awareness.
-Building on these attack cases we created a simple bash script PoC that can automate the attack chain.
+Building on this attack details covered in the previous section we created a simple bash script PoC that can automate the attack chain.
 This script can be used to pull down the latest version of an image, save it as a tar and extract it.
 Once extracted the script will find the latest layer to make a change to a specified directory (for example {\tt /usr/bin/local}), this then becomes the target layer for the attack and modification.
 Once the malicious edit has taken place the required manifest file is updated and a new .tar file created.
 This .tar is then loaded under the same name as the original image.
 As part of our automated experimentation we created a simple Rust reverse shell binary that was agnostic to the different Linux OS baselines (Alpine, RHEL, Debian, etc).
 The binary was also designed to take command line arguments which, after launching the reverse shell connection, it would then execute.
 To allow the automation of this attack, the name of the reverse shell binary ({\tt ghostedit\_rev\_shell}) was pre-pended to the image {\tt Command} or {\tt Entrypoint} as part of the gh0stEdit, so that any image downloaded would automatically execute the created Rust binary first, before continuing with the expected image execution.
 This allowed the gh0stEdit attack to be tested as part of an automated, dynamic attack chain in a easy and repeatable manner.

 This attack script was tested against the images listed in Table~\ref{tab:base_images},as they had been identified as common base images across multiple sources (\cite{snykTop102019} and \cite{aimTop152024}) which represented different use cases and Linux OS.